How to do an Ayurvedic Spa Treatment in Your Own Home

 - Slowly bring half a cup of organic milk to a boil, add a few drops of Organic Rose Water and beat until a thick layer of foam appears.
 Massage milk foam onto the face and neck.
 Repeat three times.

 - Use a facial steamer for five minutes or until the skin perspires.
 Make a tent for yourself using a towel or sheet.

-- Apply a thin layer of Youthful Skin Clay to the face and neck.
+- Apply a thin layer of bentonite clay to the face and neck.
 Leave on for three to five minutes or until the skin begins to feel tight.

 - Remove clay with remaining organic milk and then rinse milk off with warm water.
 Use natural sponges for removal of clay.